The Centre for Development Informatics researches the role of information and communication technologies (ICTs) in socio-economic development.

 - The contribution of ICTs to sustainable development; and the sustainability of development informatics interventions.

-Current work covers positive and negative contribution of ICTs to climate change (mitigation, monitoring, strategy and adaptation); environmentally-responsible outsourcing; e-waste flows and strategies; and identification and mitigation of ICT4D project risk.
+Current work covers positive and negative contribution of ICTs to climate change (mitigation, monitoring, strategy and adaptation) and to resilience; environmentally-responsible outsourcing; e-waste flows and strategies; and identification and mitigation of ICT4D project risk.

 Recent research projects include "ICTs, Climate Change and Development" and "Resilience Assessment Benchmarking and Impact Tool".